Why You Shouldn't Wash Your Chicken Before You Cook It

 Wash your hands, not your chicken

-Oh, and it goes without saying: always wash your hands after handling raw chicken.
-A trick I like to use to keep from having to suds up a million times?
+Oh, and it may go without saying, but: Always wash your hands after handling raw chicken.
+I have a trick to keep from having to suds up a million times.
 Keep one hand "clean" and let the other hand get "dirty."
 I'm right-handed, so I use my left to handle the meat and my right to season the chicken and place it in a pan before I wash my hands.
 If you don't like to touch raw meat or want to be extra sanitary, slide on some gloves.
 And don't forget to properly wash and disinfect your cutting board, sink and sponge.